-3. SQMP/GQMP Not Required
+3. GQMP Not Required

-At the request of the Third-Party or upon recommendation by Central Valley Water Board staff, the Executive Officer may determine that the development of a SQMP/GQMP is not required.
-Such a determination may be issued, after opportunity for public comment, if there is sufficient evidence indicating that Members discharging waste to the affected surface water or groundwater are meeting the receiving water limitations given in section III of this Order (e.g., evidence indicates that irrigated agriculture does not cause or contribute to the water quality problem) or there is sufficient evidence that the exceedance is not likely to be remedied or addressed by a management plan.
+At the request of the Steering Committee or upon recommendation by Central Valley Water Board staff, the Executive Officer may determine that the development of a GQMP is not required.
+Such a determination may be issued, after opportunity for public comment, if there is sufficient evidence indicating that Members discharging waste to the affected groundwater are meeting the receiving water limitations in section III of this Order (e.g., evidence indicates that irrigated agriculture does not cause or contribute to the water quality problem) or there is sufficient evidence that the exceedance is not likely to be remedied or addressed by a management plan.